Welcome to Workshop 3 in the Rogers Executive Workshop Series, presented as part of the Rogers Chair in Network Automation.

 1:45

-Lab 3 — SRv6 path programming
+Lab 3 — Path Steering with SRv6

 Assign SRv6 segment IDs, program a Segment Routing Header on an ingress host, and steer traffic through a middlebox.
-Inspect the SRH in transit with tshark.

-Lab 4 — Transport slice controller
+Lab 4 — Transport Slicing

 70 min